alecchendev/cstuff/calculator/README.md

 - [ ] Handle other text editing (e.g. option/command + backspace)
 - [x] Add debug logs configurable via a flag
     - [ ] Figure out a good way to handle memory here for nontrivial display functions
+    - [ ] Figure out display_expr, printing multiple times without new line - or just restructure function to return string
 - [ ] Address every TODO in the code
 - [x] Handle units and conversions
     - [x] Basic rejection of incompatible units
     - [ ] Have a set of builtin units with conversion rates out of the box
     - [ ] Handle custom units?
+    - [x] Check/build composite units
-    - [ ] Tokenize, parse, check composite units
+    - [ ] Tokenize + parse composite units
 - [ ] Handle basic variables
 - [ ] Handle basic scripts
 - [ ] Compile to webassembly and make a basic webapp (no backend, obviously)